kehantan/labbook/docs/protein/purification.rst

 #.
 Pre-cool Buffer D to 4 °C at least 30 mins before starting dialysis.
 #.
 Add 1 L of Buffer D into a beaker.
 #.
-Submerge the dialysis cassette in to Buffer D for 5 to 10 mins.
+Pre-wet the dialysis membrane by submerging the dialysis cassette in to Buffer D for 5 to 10 mins.
 #.
 Remove the cassette from the buffer.
 #.
-Using a syringe and needle, transfer the selected fractions from centrifuge tube into the cassette.
+Transfer the selected fractions from centrifuge tube into the cassette by using a needle and syringe.
 #.
 Submerge the cassette into Buffer D.
 #.
 Leave the set up in the cold room for 2 hrs.
 #.
 After 2 hrs, remove existing buffer and add fresh buffer D. Leave the set up for another 2 hrs.
 #.
 After 2 hrs, remove existing buffer and add fresh buffer D. Leave the set up overnight.
 #.
-Collect the dialysised solution from cassette into multiple microcentrifuge tube (1 mL/tube).
+Collect the dialysised solution from cassette into multiple microcentrifuge tube (500 μL - 1 mL/tube).
 #.
 Store the purified protein at -80 °C.
 #.
-Conduct Bradford assay to estimate concentration of the purified protein.
+Perform Bradford assay to estimate concentration of the purified protein.